JetBrains/kotlin-multiplatform-dev-docs/topics/compose/compose-images-resources.md

 * Starting with 1.6.10, you can place resources in any module or source set, as long as you are using Kotlin 2.0.0 or newer, and Gradle 7.6 or newer.

+### Set up a project with multiplatform resources

 To set up and configure all resources that your app should be able to access, see [](compose-resources-setup.md).

+### Access the available resources in your code

+To use the resources in your UI, use the automatically generated accessors.
-For the reference of automatically generated accessors and various resource use cases, see [](compose-resources-usage.md).
+For their reference and various resource use cases, see [](compose-resources-usage.md).